 You won't regret moving to Australia from the UK.

 It's a decision you won't regret, and it will change your world more than you might have imagined.
 While much of the culture in Australia is similar to that of the UK, there are also a lot of differences and you will have a lot of fun getting to know them.

-With that said, there are also practical things to consider.
-You will find many a checklist around the web of things you need, but I have tried to talk about a few of the things that us Brits should be aware of in particular before and during the move.
+With that said, there are practical things to consider.
+You will find many a checklist around the web of things you need, but I have tried to talk about a few of the things that we Brits should be aware of when moving to Australia from the UK.

 If you have been living on your own (or with a partner) for any amount of time, you have probably accumulated a lot of junk right? – unless you are fresh out of uni!
 Well now is the time to get rid of all those things you just don’t need.

 I suggest taking at least three months before leaving the country to get rid of anything you are not taking to Australia with you.
 Sell your furniture, get rid of any clothes you don't really need, or wear, and just generally get rid of anything you don't plan to take with you.
 Travelling is more fun when you're not weighed down by baggage.

 Keep the Money

 If you plan to eventually return to the UK, why not try to sell all of your stuff on eBay and keep the money safe in a savings account?
 This can then be your fund to buy new stuff when you return.